dpopkov/learnang/modern-ang-bc/README.md

 # The Modern Angular Bootcamp

 ## Project 4: [Payment Form](pipes) - Using Pipes
+* Use pipes to format output in template for case, dates, currency

 ## Project 3 (optional): [typing - Typing Challenge](typing)